Which drug enters the CNS rapidly without difficulty crossing the blood brain barrier?

 What is the meningeal layer that adheres to the surface contour of the brain?

 What is the name tract of the white mater that connects the hippocampus with the hypothalamus?

 What is the smooth surface that covers the brain, but does not follow the underlying neural convulsions and/or sulci?

 How are the functions of CNS as you ascend from the medulla oblongata to the cerebrum?

 What is the cranial reflex that is often used to test the sensory function of the trigeminal nerve?

-What is the name of a fold Dura mater that projects between the hemispheres?
+What is the name of the fold Dura mater that projects between hemispheres?

-What is the nerve that innervates the voluntary swallowing muscles?
+What is the nerve that innervates the voluntary swallowing muscle?

 Diffusion across the arachnoid villi returns CFS to which circulation?